Sterling unfazed by higher inflation, still driven by dollar

-Last trading at $1.3259, up 0.2% on the day, the pound mirrored a trend higher in major currencies against the greenback, though it remained below the eight-month high of $1.3276 it touched the day before as the dollar weakened.
+Last trading at $1.3228, flat on the day, the pound mirrored a trend seen in major currencies against the greenback, staying strong but below the eight-month high of $1.3276 it touched the day before as the dollar weakened.

-UK annual consumer price inflation rose to 1.0% in July from 0.6% in June, as clothing stores refrained from their usual summer discounts as they reopened after the coronavirus lockdown.
+UK annual consumer price inflation picked up to 1.0% in July from 0.6% in June, as clothing stores refrained from their usual summer discounts as they reopened after the coronavirus lockdown.
 That was above all forecasts in a Reuters poll of economists that had pointed to an unchanged rate.

 “The Bank of England is unlikely to draw conclusions just yet from this data ... (therefore) market reaction is likely to remain muted,” said Derek Halpenny, head of research at MUFG.